jomalley2112/resource_cloner/README.md

 - Adds new lines to `config/routes.rb`

 ##### Views #####
-- generates any views that person has in `app/views/person_clones`
+- Generates any views that person has in `app/views/person_clones`

 #### Testing ####
 - run `rake test`